rbluosolar/sswgdl/README.md

 # Run SSW with GDL

+The idea is to make GDL pretend to be IDL.

-Our tests are very limited, it is not guaranteed that all SSW programs work well with GDL.
+GDL has full syntax compatibility with IDL 7.1, and has part of syntax compatibility with IDL 8.x, therefore it is not guaranteed that all SSW programs work well with GDL based our very limited tests.
 And we only tested our way in Linux and macOS, while this way should also work well in Windows.

-Please feel free to report any issues to [Mr. Luo, RunBin (罗润彬)](mailto:rbluo@mail.ustc.edu.cn) or [Dr. Chen, Jun (陈俊)](mailto:chenjun@pmo.ac.cn)
+Please address comments and suggestions to [Mr. Luo, RunBin (罗润彬)](mailto:rbluo@mail.ustc.edu.cn) or [Dr. Chen, Jun (陈俊)](mailto:chenjun@pmo.ac.cn)

 -----------------------------
 ## Software requirements